reconquest/shadowc/README.md

 For running **shadowc** you can specify users which needs update of shadow entry via `-u <user>` argument, it is possible to specify more than one user.

-If you want to request all users from pool, you can use flag `--all`.
-Then, hash entries will be written for each user from specified via `-p` pool.
+If you want to request all users from the pool, you can use flag `--all`.
+Then, hash entries will be written for each user from the pool which is specified via `-p`.

 Flag `--update` can be used to request new hash entries for users with non-empty hash in /etc/shadow file.
 Users without password access or which are